okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Developer documentation update in 2023.07.0

-The Primer for OIN OpenID Connect guides have been removed.
+The guides within the Primer for OIN OpenID Connect section have been removed.
 Content for OIDC protocol requirements, multi-tenancy, and best practices have been updated and merged to the [Overview of Single Sign-On in the OIN](/docs/guides/oin-sso-overview/) and [Build an SSO integration](/docs/guides/build-sso-integration/openidconnect/main/) guides. <!-- OKTA-447961 -->

 #### Bugs fixed in 2023.07.0